divyansh-gupta/aws-privateca-kubernetes-setup/deploy-ingress/README.md

 Note: Since the certificate is issued by a private CA, your browser will show a warning.
 To trust the certificate, you need to import the CA certificate into your trust store.

-## Architecture

-The setup creates:
-- An NGINX ingress controller in the `ingress-nginx` namespace
-- A demo application with an Ingress resource that requests a certificate from AWS Private CA
-- A TLS-enabled endpoint accessible via HTTPS

 ## Customization

-You can modify the `manifests/demo-app.yaml` file to customize the demo application or add your own applications with TLS-enabled ingress.
+Modify the `manifests/demo-app.yaml` file to customize the demo application or add your own applications.